ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-advanced-channel.md

 * **Access control lists (ACLs)**.
 To specify a finer grained control over resources, you can restrict access to a resource to an organization and a role within that organization.
 For example, setting access to the resource `ChaincodeExists` to `Application/Admins` would mean that only the admin of an application would be able to access the `ChaincodeExists` resource.
 Users have the option to edit the access control list one at a time or by uploading a JSON containing the list.
 For more information about Access Control, see [Access Control Lists (ACLs)](https://hyperledger-fabric.readthedocs.io/en/release-2.2/access_control.html){: external} in the Fabric documentation.

     If you restrict access to a resource to a particular organization, be aware that only that organization will be able to access the resource.
 If you want other organizations to be able to access the resource, you will have to add them one by one.
 As a result, consider your access control decisions carefully.
 Restricting access to certain resources in certain ways can have a highly negative effect on how your channel functions.
-  {:important}
+    {: important}

 ## Updating a channel configuration
 {: #ibm-hlfsupport-console-govern-update-channel}